 In March 2021, the PHA UK conducted a survey to help researchers understand what people with pulmonary hypertension thought about their proposed study aimed at personalising treatments for the condition.

-To help guide treatment for patients from their own home and to help balance the benefit of therapies against side effects, researchers are aiming to set up a study looking at the use of cutting-edge, remote monitoring technology that can provide daily data similar to that gained from a right heart catheterisation.
+To help guide treatment for patients from their own home and to help balance the benefit of therapies against side effects, the study will look at the use of cutting-edge, remote monitoring technology that can provide daily data similar to that gained from a right heart catheterisation.
 This data will be provided wirelessly to the hospital team via mobile phone.

 Implanted at the time of right heart catheterisation, one small device (3.5x2x15mm) will sit in the pulmonary artery and the other just under the skin on the chest (9x3x49mm).
 Devices are safe and are approved for the treatment of heart failure and for the detection of abnormal heart rhythms.

 An early study undertaken in Sheffield shows that they may be used to guide therapy long-term in patients with PH.